Mano-07/Mano-07/README.md

 - **Clean & Maintainable Code**: I focus on writing high-quality, easy-to-understand code.
 - **Scalable Systems**: I design and build applications that can scale with the growth of your business.
-- **Agile & Collaborative**: I enjoy working with teams using Agile methodologies to build successful products.
 - **Continuous Learning**: I constantly keep up with the latest technology trends and best practices to stay ahead in the fast-changing world of development.

 ---